9vlc/teg/readme.md

 # teg
-static website generator in awk, markdown to html w/ function calls, variables and other tricks.
+static website generator in awk.

+markdown to html w/ function calls, variables and other tricks.

 # how do i use this?